 A disadvantage would be the fact that the glass carafe may come off its holder while you wash it, so be careful.

 Nevertheless, the Espro P5 does have a safety lock that prevents that from happening most of the time and keeps the brewing chamber secured to the stainless steel base.

-That being said, the Espro P5 French press is definitely one of the best coffee presses, because of its efficient filtering system and high-quality components.
+In conclusion, the Espro P5 French press is definitely one of the best coffee presses, because of its efficient filtering system and high-quality components.

 Beginner’s Guide on Choosing a French Press

-Stainless steel or glass
+Stainless Steel or Glass